Showtime (basketball): Home crowd

 The Lakers played their home games at The Forum, which billed itself as "the modern version of the greater Colosseum of ancient Rome".
 The Forum was a circle with an oval interior supported by 80 white concrete columns.
 After he became owner, Buss hired a public address announcer with a livelier voice, Lawrence Tanter.
 He also transformed the Forum Club, previously a family-friendly restaurant and lounge inside the Forum, into the hottest nightclub in Los Angeles.

 Buss lured Hollywood celebrities and the rich and famous to the game to add more excitement in the crowd.
 Not only did Buss want stars on his team, he also wanted stars watching them.
 At the height of Showtime, some celebrities that contacted the team could not even buy tickets.
 ESPN wrote that The Forum grew to be "as synonymous with movie stars" as the Hollywood Sign.
 During national telecasts, the network would regularly show the courtside celebrities.
-Actor Jack Nicholson, considered the Lakers' most well-known celebrity fan, was often seen sitting courtside in his shades.
+Actor Jack Nicholson, considered the Lakers' most well-known celebrity fan, was often seen sitting courtside in his sunglasses.
 The Washington Post quipped that "The Forum may be the only place where the fans make more money than the players."

 A fan of the college game, Buss wanted the Lakers to have live music and cheerleaders.
-He replaced the arena's organist with a 10-piece band of musicians from the University of Southern California (USC).
+He replaced the arena's organist with a 10-piece band of musicians from the University of Southern California.

 Cheerleaders were not common in the NBA at the time, but Buss ordered the formation of the Laker Girls, a talented and sexy team of female dancers.
-Rex the Peanut Man, a peanut vendor, would dance to entertain the crowd.
+A peanut vendor named Rex would also dance to entertain the crowd.
 The Lakers later employed Dancing Barry, a Showtime staple who added to the party atmosphere by dancing in the aisles during timeouts wearing sunglasses and a tuxedo.

 The Hartford Courant wrote, "You go to The Fabulous Forum, and you get a basketball game in between lounge acts."
 The News and Courier added, "Only one thing beats the thrill of victory.
 Victory with pizzaz."
 NBA commissioner David Stern said Showtime showed that "an arena can become the focal point for not just basketball, but entertainment."